Service · CSLB C-10 #1062166

 A modern service for an older house.

-Most homes in Richmond, El Cerrito, Albany, San Pablo and El Sobrante are running on the same 100-amp service panel they were built with — sometimes 60 or 70 years old.
-That panel was designed for a 1960s electrical load: a stove, a fridge, a few light circuits, and an outlet in every room.
-It was never engineered for heat pumps, induction ranges, EV chargers, or a 5kW solar inverter feeding back through the bus.
+Most west Contra Costa homes are still running on the same 100-amp panel they were built with — sometimes 60 or 70 years old.
+That panel was designed for a 1960s load, not heat pumps, induction ranges, and EV chargers.

 From the first call to the city sign-off.